Red Dead Redemption - Review

 Image: Rockstar Games

-You play as John Marston, a former outlaw who has tried to go straight in his life of crime and wants to become a normal rancher in America in the early 1900's.
+You play as John Marston, a former outlaw who has tried to go straight in his life of crime and wants to become a normal rancher in America in the early 1900s.
 Unfortunately for him, his past catches up with him and he is forced by the US government to track down members of his former gang and bring them to justice.
 If he is unsuccessful in tracking or killing his former comrades, the government claims that it will harm his wife and son.
 In a botched initial attempt at killing one of the former gang members, Marston is shot.
 He's then nursed back to health by a local ranching family and the game officially starts.

-A majority of the story missions that follow in the first hour are tutorial for various mini-games available.
-Eventually you slowly start building a posse to go after the man who shot you, with a lot of filler in between.
+A majority of the story missions that follow in the first hour are tutorials for various mini-games available.
+Eventually, you slowly start building a posse to go after the man who shot you, with a lot of filler in between.
 Of those missions that are not filler, the plot of the whole game is essentially broken up into halves.
 The first half has you going after one former friend and chasing him from the US into Mexico.
 The next half has you going after another former comrade, as well as trying to live a normal life till the inevitable classic Western ending.
 The first half is certainly the more involved one, as it introduces a plethora of characters and involves you chasing down the same man all the way into Mexico, getting you involved in the local rebellion.

 As though John Marston channeled my inner irritation throughout the game, he becomes rather vocal with all the back-and-forth he has to do to accomplish his goal.
-A fair amount of the time you are just looking for one or two guys, but you have to do so many favors for everyone else that is willing to "help" you, it takes forever to actually move the story along.
-So, when you're tasked with finding yet another former gang member, Marston get's just as irritated as I am with the impending tedium.
+A fair amount of the time you are just looking for one or two guys, but you have to do so many favors for everyone else who is willing to "help" you, it takes forever to actually move the story along.
+So, when you're tasked with finding yet another former gang member, Marston gets just as irritated as I am with the impending tedium.

 Perhaps that's a reason why I like Marston so much.
 I would actually say that John Marston is the other saving grace of this game.
 If there is something that Rockstar can still do right in their games, it's characterization.
 Marston is a very likable protagonist as he is rather consistent from start to finish in his behavior and beliefs.
 Sure, being an open-world video game, the player could make him go against that.
 However, in the moments when John is interacting with other characters in a dialogue or cutscene, it's easy to latch on to him.
 His reluctance to do the job for government officials who are just as evil as the men they're hunting, his frustration in having to do seemingly endless favors for lowlifes just to get what he needs from them, and his simple aggressive attitude you would expect from a former outlaw all help build him into a believable, likable, and awesome character.
 Not to mention the stupid things he says in gunfights in Mexico are hilarious: "John Marson!
 Remember the nombre!"

 Thus it is rather unfortunate that John has to die by the end of the game.
-This was not unexpected for me as not only did I learn of the spoiler, but that's pretty much the way it always ends in a western for anyone who was on the wrong side of the law at one point.
+This was not unexpected for me as not only did I learn of the spoiler, but that's pretty much the way it always ends in a Western for anyone who was on the wrong side of the law at one point.
 If Batman's story took place in the Old West, he'd certainly die by the end of his movie, several times.
 I actually don't have a problem with Rockstar's decision to kill off Marston at the end of his story, I just have a problem with how they handled it in terms of game design.

 Dead-1038x576.png